-Ealing Council is running the Transform Your Space fund to support projects located in Acton & Park Royal, Chiswick, Ealing, Greenford, Hanwell, Northolt, Perivale & Southall that bring people together by creating prosperous and attractive places.
+Ealing Council has a Transform Your Space (TYS) fund of £100,000 to support projects located in Acton & Park Royal, Chiswick (Acton Green and Bedford Park), Ealing, Greenford, Hanwell, Northolt, Perivale & Southall that bring people together by creating prosperous and attractive places.
 If you have an idea for how to transform an unused or underused space into a safe & vibrant place that can celebrate the individual character of your area, it could receive up to £10,000 of funding.

 The aim of this fund is to help bring people together, to encourage local people to feel welcomed, to be involved, active and independent.
 To achieve this you would need to turn a space into a vibrant place which can be used by more people or all members of the public.

 To help you plan for your project and ensure you are able to fulfill the criteria for this fund, a round of workshops will be available on capacity building, providing helpful guidance on how to formalise a group, how to write a successful bid and the best way to financially manage your project.
-Information about when these workshops will take place, will be available on this website.
+Key Dates, and information about when these workshops will take place, will be available on this website.
+There is also a toolkit to help you start thinking about your project.

 If you want to have a chat with the Community Management Team about your project and would like some advice, you can contact them at email@example.com.